In this activity, students explore energy production and consumption by contrasting regional energy production in five different US regions.

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.
 Read what our review team had to say about this resource below or learn more about how CLEAN reviews teaching materials

 The webpages referenced in the instructions can be found here: http://www.ei.lehigh.edu/learners/energy/.
-Please request the password with the developers to accessing the assessments.
+Please request the password from the developers to access the assessments.